-Blink’s Bar was one of those places I favored after a movie or a do-it-yourself dinner.
+I favored Blink’s Bar after a movie or a do-it-yourself dinner in my apartment.
 Inside, they played thin, reedy music, the kind of stuff that used to be popular in the eighties—preferred by the oldies and the sentimental at heart; like me perhaps.
 Half the time I couldn’t hear anything anyway above the blanket of noise and anonymous chatter of guests.
-A little open square among the tables had room where I could dance if I wanted to, or just cling to someone warm and feminine.
-The drinks weren’t watered and the bartender would talk to me if he wasn’t busy.
-It was cheaper than a session with my shrink and delivered about the same kind of service.
+A little open square among the tables had room where I could dance if I wanted to, or simply cling to someone warm and feminine.
+The drinks weren’t watered and the bartender would talk to me if not busy.
+Cheaper than a session with my shrink and delivered about the same kind of service.

 Maybe it was the slow pace or the square atmosphere, but there were always a lot of young people hanging around.
 Some came to enjoy the novelty, liked the mood and the dated sounds, and many of them became regulars, proud to have discovered a real cool place.